pyladieshamburg/low-code-data-analytics-nov2025/README.md

-# Welcome to the Workshop
+# AI for Non-Data Scientists
-AI for Non-Data Scientists: The Low-Code Path to Data-Driven Decisions
+The Low-Code Path to Data-Driven Decisions
 Hosted by PyLadies

 <a href="https://hamburg.pyladies.com/">